sakritz/dungeons-and-beans/content/Sessions/Session 14 - Home, Weird Home.md

 - Upon him entering, Oland takes the rest of the Night Knights away to meet Numbra, while Runa tries to disappear into another chamber to give the family some privacy

 ### The mysterious reappearing of [[The Bean Bois/Davaelor]]
-- Being taken to [[Numbra Kelvaris|Numbra]], the Night Knights to their own surprise also meet [[The Bean Bois/Davaelor]] who apparently had been fished out of the river (the potentially bad one) the night before
+- Being taken to [[People & Groups/Numbra Kelvaris|Numbra]], the Night Knights to their own surprise also meet [[The Bean Bois/Davaelor]] who apparently had been fished out of the river (the potentially bad one) the night before
 - He does not remember what he has been up to the past two days
-- At dinner, he tells the rest of the Night Knights that there is a god, the [[Chainbreaker]], who is talking to him since his first near-death experience (a voice in darkness)
+- At dinner, he tells the rest of the Night Knights that there is a god, the [[Monsters & Foes/Chainbreaker]], who is talking to him since his first near-death experience (a voice in darkness)
 	- They made a deal, the Chainbreaker wants his chains to be broken
 	- He is in chains because “the people do not understand his ways”
-- Trying to figure out what he did in the time he doesn’t have any memories about (if maybe the [[Chainbreaker]] is controlling him at that time), Runa tries to detect his thoughts but only sees darkness and is shoved out by something although [[The Bean Bois/Davaelor]] himself did not resist
+- Trying to figure out what he did in the time he doesn’t have any memories about (if maybe the [[Monsters & Foes/Chainbreaker]] is controlling him at that time), Runa tries to detect his thoughts but only sees darkness and is shoved out by something although [[The Bean Bois/Davaelor]] himself did not resist
-- If we want to do some research on the Chainbreaker, [[Lyra and Fhaonik Eillir]] have the most extensive library in the village
+- If we want to do some research on the Chainbreaker, [[People & Groups/Lyra and Fhaonik Eillir]] have the most extensive library in the village

 ### Magic Toads and Late Night Decisions
-- As [[The Bean Bois/Davaelor]], [[The Bean Bois/Heilar]], and [[Runa]] are on their way to the city and Avaaros, Ruby and Tia have already headed in, [[Asurak]] decides to plant his [[Bag of Beans|magic bean]] in the ground and 12 pink toads appear
+- As [[The Bean Bois/Davaelor]], [[The Bean Bois/Heilar]], and [[Runa]] are on their way to the city and Avaaros, Ruby and Tia have already headed in, [[Asurak]] decides to plant his [[Items/Bag of Beans|magic bean]] in the ground and 12 pink toads appear
 - Hearing the commotion, Davelor, Heilar, and Runa head back and see the toads
-- As Runa takes one of the into her hands, it transforms into a [[Horned Devil]] which is immediately killed by [[The Bean Bois/Heilar]]
+- As Runa takes one of the into her hands, it transforms into a [[Monsters & Foes/Horned Devil]] which is immediately killed by [[The Bean Bois/Heilar]]
-- Touching another one, a [[Lamia]], a sphinx-like creature appears
+- Touching another one, a [[Monsters & Foes/Lamia]], a sphinx-like creature appears
 	- While fighting it, [[Asurak]] is commanded to kill his companions and takes damage as he resists
 	- After killing the creature, [[The Bean Bois/Heilar]] cures [[Asurak]] from that curse
-- Finally, [[The Bean Bois/Davaelor]] licks a toad and a dressed tiger-like creature, a [[Rakshasa]], appears
+- Finally, [[The Bean Bois/Davaelor]] licks a toad and a dressed tiger-like creature, a [[Monsters & Foes/Rakshasa]], appears
 	- He seems to be immune to all magic spells the companions have as well as most weapon damage
 	- He quickly overpowers Davelor, the only member of the party able to hurt him and the Night Knights (now involving also Avaaros and Tia) realize they don’t stand a chance and flee
 	- The creature says “I will remember that face” to Davelor and disappears